TissueMAPS/TissueMAPS/docs/installation.rst

     processes = 16
     gevent = 100

-Ensure that it runs in `gevent <http://www.gevent.org/>`_ mode and adapt configurations according on available computational resources.
+Ensure that the server runs in `gevent <http://www.gevent.org/>`_ mode and adapt configurations according to available computational resources.

 When working with a virtual environment, include the path to the project: